 Gold, Silver Rates Trade Higher—Check Prices In Mumbai, Chennai, Other Cities

-The yellow metal was trading at Rs 98,780 per 10 gm, compared to Rs 98,040 on Tuesday as per the India Bullion Association.
+Gold and silver was trading higher on Thursday extending gains on the back of heightened uncertainties.

-Gold and silver was trading higher on Wednesday snapping the downward trend since Friday.
-The yellow metal was trading at Rs 98,780 per 10 gm, compared to Rs 98,040 on Tuesday as per the India Bullion Association.
+Gold and silver was trading higher on Thursday extending gains on the back of heightened uncertainties.
+The yellow metal was trading at Rs 99,060 per 10 gm, compared to Rs 98,780 on Wednesday as per the India Bullion Association.
 It had slipped from Rs 1,00,820 mark earlier last week.

 In the last six months, the highest price that the yellow metal had soared to was last week Rs 1,00,820 on July 22.
 On the global front the record high was $3,500 on April 22.
 The price of the commodity has gone as low as Rs 87,100 on April 7.